ductoman16/cursor-settings/commands/implement-ai-ready-jira-ticket.md

 1. Query Jira using the Atlassian MCP to find the next ticket with the following criteria
     a.
 Must have the "ai-ready" tag
     b.
+Must be unassigned, and not started
+    c.
 Must have no open blocking tickets
-    c.
+    d.
 If provided, must be a child of the provided Jira Epic or Project
 2. Order the tickets by priority
 3. Choose a single ticket with the highest priority